isomerpages/moe-mahabodhisch/index.md

   - infopic:
       title: Maha Bodhi School 77th Honours Day 2025
       id: infopic
-      description: On 19 November 2025, our School commemorated its 77th Honours Day, celebrating the hard work, resilience, and growth of our students.
+      description: On 19 November 2025, our school celebrated its 77th Honours Day.
+        This occasion marked the hard work, resilience and growth of our students.
       button: PLEASE CLICK HERE TO READ MORE
       url: /honours-day-2025/
       image: /images/Honours_Day_5.jpg